Qianli Technology

-Chongqing Qianli Technology Co., Ltd. (重庆千里科技股份有限公司), formerly known as Lifan Technology (Group) Co., Ltd. (力帆科技（集团）股份有限公司), is a Chinese technology company specializing in the integration of artificial intelligence (AI) and automotive technologies.
+Chongqing Qianli Technology Co., Ltd. (重庆千里科技股份有限公司), also trading as Afari is a Chinese technology company specializing in the integration of artificial intelligence (AI) and automotive technologies.
 Headquartered in Chongqing, the company is focused on developing intelligent driving solutions, smart cockpits, and new energy vehicles (NEVs).
-Its strategic shift to an "AI + Auto" model has positioned it as a key player in China's smart electric vehicle sector.
+It is formerly known as Lifan Technology (Group) Co., Ltd. (力帆科技（集团）股份有限公司).

 History

 Early Years as Lifan Group (1992–2020)

 The company originated as Chongqing Lifan Group, founded in 1992 by Yin Mingshan.
 Initially a manufacturer of motorcycle engines, it grew into a major private enterprise producing motorcycles, cars, and engines.
 However, due to financial struggles, the company filed for bankruptcy restructuring in 2020.

 Restructuring and Involvement of Geely (2021–2023)

 In 2021, following court-led restructuring, a consortium led by the Chongqing Liangjiang New Area and Geely acquired a controlling stake.
 It was renamed Lifan Technology (Group) Co., Ltd., shifting toward electric mobility.
 Under Geely's influence, Lifan Technology launched electric vehicle brands such as Maple and Livan.